A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Still agree with Dr. Oswald that the toxic pollution levels from Agbogbloshie is exaggerated?
 If yes, that's fine.
 But read on.

-Although burning was brought to a temporary halt to make way for the event (to please people such as Dr. Oswald as it is often done), a handheld monitor in my pocket was still beeping from the high particulate pollution (PM) levels inside the scrapyard.
+Although burning was brought to a temporary halt to make way for the event (to please people such as Dr. Oswald as it is often done), a handheld monitor in my pocket was still beeping from high particulate pollution (PM) levels from the scrapyard.

 This was while Dr. Oswald was dismissing the international media.

-Just outside the scrapyard (in front of the Ecobank), my PM2.5 monitor consistently measured more than 150 ug/m3 while the event was ongoing.
+Just outside the scrapyard (in front of the Ecobank), my handheld PM2.5 monitor consistently measured more than 150 ug/m3 while the event was ongoing.
 Mind you, the entire place was on a lockdown for the inauguration, to make it appear as if that was the normal scene every day.

 You can see a measurement in the photo below - 155 micrograms per cubic meter [μg/m3] of ultra-fine particles of 2.5 micrometers or less in diameter which can penetrate and lodge deep inside our lungs.

 Air Quality at Agbogbloshie

 PM2.5s are linked to heart disease, stroke and lung cancer, and are worse in cities such as Accra due to poor air quality controls.

 While Ghana's EPA collects some small amount of air pollution data (only in some parts of Accra in the whole of Ghana), they do not share this data with the public even if air quality is expected to negatively impact human health.